Veeupup/Veeupup/README.md

 <h3> About me </h3>

 * 🌱 Learning databases and distributed systems.
 * 💼 Coding in Rust, C++
-* 🎓 Studying for my CS master in BUAA, used to be a distributed storage developer intern in ByteDance.
+* 🎓 Studying for my CS master in BUAA,
+* 💻 Now intern as a database developer in DatafuseLabs, used to have a distributed storage developer intern in ByteDance.

 ...